 All variables are compressed into a single data block.
 Each block of compressed data represents a time interval.
 Therefore the whole file must be decompressed for accessing a single curve.
 Other compression schemes might be a lot faster …

 The integer x-axis values must be positive and complex values aren’t supported at all.
-Therefore analog simulators mostly use the FSDB file format for transient data.
+Therefore analog simulators mostly use FSDB files for transient data.

 To compile this plug-in you need the following from Synopsys software distribution: